 Honda engineers have created a system which uses residual kinetic energy from the motorcycle to power a tank-located, black touch-screen.
-That screen, in-turn offers the rider device connectivity, map information and other essential services.
+That screen in turn offers the rider device connectivity, map information and other essential services.

-HONDA CB4 Streetfighter Concept Evolution
+Honda CB4 Streetfighter Concept Evolution

 This neo-sports café concept, is actually a progression of the earlier CB4 Streetfighter concept – which some of you may remember was revealed at the EICMA show in 2015.

-The “total black“ colour scheme, under seat exhaust, low bars and race slicks, give it an mean and assertive look.
-That meanness is offset by the super-minimalist lines of the half fairing, with a futuristic contrast, luminous yellow, screen.
+The “total black“ colour scheme, under-seat exhaust, low bars and race slicks, give it a mean and assertive look.
+That meanness is offset by the super-minimalist lines of the half-fairing, with a futuristic contrast, luminous yellow, screen.

 The finished result is a rather cultured café fighter machine.
 And one which we’d hope to see on the streets, though that remains to be seen.